danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 #### 8. Trigger a transcoder job

-With everything up and running, we can now upload a WebM audio file to our input bucket, from the S3 web console.
+With everything up and running, we can now upload a WebM audio file to our input bucket.
 In the AWS web console, navigate to the "S3" service:

 - Select your input bucket.
 - Click "Upload".
 - Add a WebM file.
 - Click on "Upload" again.

-> If you don't have a WebM file, but would like to try this out, you can use my <a href="./audio/test.webm" download>test.webm</a> file--it's a 3 minute recording of a podcast I was listening to.
+> If you don't have a WebM file, but would like to try this out, you can use my <a href="./audio/test.webm" download>test.webm</a> file--it's a 3 min. recording of a podcast I was listening to.

-This action will trigger an `s3:ObjectCreated` event, and AWS will execute the Lambda function we deployed in the previous step, which will schedule the transcoder job.
+This action will trigger an `s3:ObjectCreated` event and AWS will execute the Lambda function we deployed in the previous step, which will schedule a transcoder job.

 To get more details about a scheduled job, navigate to the "Elastic Transcoder" service in the AWS web console.
 Click on "Jobs", select your pipeline and click "Search".